angband/angband/docs/birth.rst

   Normally a character gets a single blow from any weapon, but with high enough dexterity and strength may receive more blows with lighter weapons.
 Strength and dexterity both modify the ability to hit an opponent.
-This kill increases with the level of the character.
+This skill increases with the level of the character.
 Inspecting a weapon will show you how quickly you can attack with it.

 Shooting Ability